 Having grown up in Chicago, West was all-too-familiar with Peter Moore’s design, but the same could not be written about most of his mainstream following.
 Therefore, the sneaker had a somewhat of an “If you know, you know” association.

-As other “cool” artists, athletes, and influencers began donning every new release of Jordan 1, the masses took notice and flocked to grab a pair, regardless if the pair had Jumpman logos instead of “NIKE AIR” branding.
+As other “cool” artists, athletes, and influencers began donning every new release of Jordan 1, the masses took notice and Blue to grab a pair, regardless if the pair had Jumpman logos instead of “NIKE AIR” branding.
 Another group internalized the model’s newfound popularity and began hunting for older, ideally original, pairs of Brand Jordan’s first sneaker.

 [The] silhouette was…counter-culture.